Family Law

 2. the other party has the capacity to provide that support; and

-3. the Federal Circuit and Family Court of Australia determines that providing the support is appropriate.
+3. the Federal Circuit and Family Court determines that providing the support is appropriate.

 Spousal maintenance can be paid: